What is Pogo Park?

-When you donate to Pogo Park your dollars go directly into benefiting the Iron Triangle, including the salaries of the ten members of the Iron Triangle community resident team, as well as art supplies, gardening tools, and other items that support the programming that Pogo Park offers free of charge to children and parents in the community.
+When you donate to Pogo Park your dollars flow directly into the Iron Triangle.
+Donations pay the salaries of the Community Resident Team, and are used to purchase art supplies, gardening tools, and other items that support the programming that Pogo Park offers free of charge to children and parents in the community.

 Is it free to participate in activities at the park?

-Pogo Park offers free activities at Elm Playlot Tuesday-Friday on a drop-in basis.
-No sign ups are required.
-Pogo Park also offers free lunches to all children in the Iron Triangle during summer vacation.
+Pogo Park offers free activities at Elm Playlot Tuesday–Friday on a drop-in basis.
+Advance registration is not required.
+Pogo Park also offers free lunches and snacks to all children in the Iron Triangle when school is not in session.